-The objective of the product is for you to sell to a third party the right to buy exposure to the value of one specified currency ("the contract currency") as measured in another specified currency ("the base currency"), through the subsequent purchase of a futures contract on the currency pair, at the option's strike price, and to receive a payment for this sale.
-Information on the specific currency pairs can be found online at www.cmegroup.com/priipskids.
-The unit of trading of the futures contract is a fixed amount of one currency, which is to be delivered at a future date.
-Delivery occurs according to Exchange rules through the transfer of both currencies between buyers and sellers.
+The objective of the product is for you to sell to a third party the right to buy exposure to a specified agricultural product, energy product or metal, through the subsequent purchase of a futures contract on the commodity, at the option's strike price, and to receive a payment for this sale.
+Information on the specific commodities can be found online at www.cmegroup.com/priipskids.
+The unit of trading of the futures contract is a fixed quantity of the commodity in a form set by the Exchange, which is to be delivered at a future date.
+Delivery of the commodity occurs according to Exchange rules.